ldhandley/teach-me-website/README.md

 > **Student**: It installed without errors this time!

 **Teacher**: Nice!
 Thanks for helping me fix that.
 Now, what's next?
 Is your blog project finished?

+> **Student**: How do I use the `my-website.rkt` file to generate the HTML and display that in my browser?